Huronia can cut, program, and replace your car keys, fob, and transponder while you wait, and at a cost that is generally lower than the Dealership.

 - Motorcycle keys, boat keys, snowmobile keys, Seadoo keys, classic and vintage keys

 What is a transponder Key?

-When the car key is turned in the ignition, the engine control unit on the car sends an electronic message to the key, and it will allow the car to start only provided it receives the correct message back.
+When the car key is turned in the ignition, the engine control unit on the car sends an electronic message to the key, that will allow the car to start, provided it receives the correct message back.
 So, even for a simple car key without any buttons, the key must be cut correctly to turn the locks, and also programmed correctly to disarm the immobilizer.
-Car keys with chips can be programmed using special programmers.
+Car keys with chips are programmed using special programmers.

 Email us to discuss your automotive locksmithing needs.